turtle6814/data_engineering_project/README.md

 - **[PostgreSQL](https://www.postgresql.org/)** - Serves as the Gold-layer data warehouse optimized for analytical queries.

-- **[Apache Superset](https://superset.apache.org/)** - Offers an interactive BI interface for building dashboards and visualizing the Gold-layer data.
+- **[Apache Superset](https://superset.apache.org/)** - Offers an interactive BI interface for building dashboards and visualizing the data.

 ## Live Demo